 Crypt’s effect is to exile all cards from the target player’s graveyard.
 So, it is a pretty efficient way to deal with a deck focused around graveyard shenanigans.
 Apart from that, it doesn’t do much.

-These three cards are all ways to counter your opponents spells.
+These three cards all allow you to counter your opponent’s spells.
 Some are better in certain situations than others, but in general they are all good and, most importantly, can be played for free.

-But, they do not beat the card I choose as the best free counter spell and that’s why they are just in the honorable mentions section, although you can definitely consider them as one of the best free spells in Commander.
+But, they do not beat the card I choose as the best free counter spell.
+(We’ll talk about it later.)
+That’s why they are just in the honorable mentions section, although you can definitely consider them as one of the best free spells in Commander.

 The last three are X spells, which also didn’t beat my pick for the best one, but are still great cards to add to any deck.